teawithsand/tws-libs/tws-gatsby-plugin/README.md

 - (configurable) Removes generator tag.
 By default it removes gatsby version only, and replaces tag with just "Gatsby"
 - (configurable) Prefixes routes with one of languages provided and passes that language via page context
 - (configurable) Simplifies gatsby config creation via providing some predefined values and builders for configs

+This plugin is opinionated to large extent and does some more thing, that are not documented here.